Gooozeee/SwiftRehabBackEndMediatr/README.md

 Instructions for running the back end API (This will containerise all the code needed for the backend to work)

-1. Install VS 2022 with .net 6
+1. Install an IDE to see the C# code with .net 6 (Visual studio, VS code, rider)
-2. Install docker desktop
+2. Install docker desktop (Install WSL2 if prompted to)
 3. Build the C# code
-4. Open the docker-compose project in powershell
+4. Open the docker-compose project in powershell (src folder in the code)
 5. Run the command "docker-compose -f docker-compose.yml -f docker-compose.override.yml up --build"